Prof docs monthly update: September 2025

 - (PM) Statement on provision of pain medicine care to children and adolescents (under development)

-- PS10(PM) Statement on "Medicinal Cannabis" with particular reference to its use in the management of patients with chronic non-cancer pain (under review)
+- PS10(PM) Statement on "Medicinal Cannabis" with particular reference to its use in the management of patients with chronic non-cancer pain and PS10(PM) BP (under review)

-*Please refer to CP24 Professional document process for further details on the internal review process.
+*Please refer to CP24 Professional document process for further details on the internal review (IR) process.

 Pilot

-- PG47 Guideline on training and practice of perioperative point-of-care ultrasound (POCUS) and PG47BP (ends April 2025)
+- PG46 Guideline on training and practice of perioperative cardiac ultrasound in adults and PG46BP (ends October 2025)

 Post pilot review